henryle-n/Chasing-Aliens/README.md

 *  **index.html** :: webpage construction HTML codes

 ## General Workflow
-Both levels consists of the same workflow:
+Both levels consist of the same workflow:
 * Retrieve user input(s) from front-end HTML by using D3 / HTML DOM
-* Pass condition(s) into back-end JS functions and processes
+* Pass query condition(s) into back-end JS functions and processes
-* Filter out data and build table of filtered objects
+* Filter out relevant data and build table of filtered objects

 **NOTE:** unlike level-1, level-2 has more sophisticated back-end program to dynamically build an object of filtering conditions and pass them into the second argument of the `Array.filter(callback, contextObject)` function everytime user submits new inputs.
 This will ensure data is retrieved effectively without refreshing the webpage